deckhouse/virtualization/docs/ADMIN_GUIDE.md

 ### Network settings

-The [`.spec.settings.virtualMachineCIDRs`](configuration.html#parameters-virtualmachinecidrs) block lists the subnets in CIDR notation from which the module assigns IP addresses to virtual machines, either automatically or on request.
+The [`.spec.settings.virtualMachineCIDRs`](configuration.html#parameters-virtualmachinecidrs) block lists the subnets in CIDR notation from which DP assigns IP addresses to virtual machines, either automatically or on request.
 Specify the subnet start address aligned to the mask, for example `192.168.1.192/27`, not an arbitrary address from the range.

 Example: